-12.4.1.1 Firefighting and Rescue Vehicles and Equipment Gap
+11.3.1.1 Firefighting & Rescue Vehicle and Equipment Gap

-For Firefighting and Rescue Vehicles and Equipment gap analysis at the operational Fire Stations and the additional (Table 12-5) Fire Stations in urban areas and Fire Stations/Fire Posts in rural areas, the following criteria have been followed, which have been basically taken from SFAC norms and minor changes have been made with expert opinion, for optimization of resources.
+For firefighting and rescue vehicles and equipment gap analysis at the operational Fire Stations and the additional (new including proposed by Puducherry Fire Service) (Table 11-5) Fire Stations in urban areas and Fire Stations/fire posts in rural areas, the following criteria have been followed, which have been basically taken from SFAC norms and some changes have been made with expert opinion, for optimization of resources.

-Pumping Unit: For counting of existing pumping units at various Fire Stations, equipments such as Fire Tender, Water Bowser, Water Mist Mini Fire Tender, Foam Tender, Crash Fire Tender, Fire Engine, Jumbo Tanker, and Multi-purpose Tender have been counted as one pumping unit.
+1. Pumping Unit: For counting of existing pumping units at various Puducherry Fire Service Fire Stations, equipment such as Fire Tender, Water Bowser, Water Mist Mini Fire Tender, Foam Tender, Crash Fire Tender, Fire Engine, Jumbo Tanker, and Multi-purpose Tender have been counted as one pumping unit.
 The SFAC criteria with some modifications have been proposed for estimating the requirement of pumping units.
-Accordingly, one pumping unit per 50,000 populations (subject to minimum one) up to 3 Lakhs population has been considered.
-For population of more than 3 Lakhs, one additional pumping unit per Lakhs of population has been considered.
-For example, if the population is 3,50,000 or more but less than 4,50,000, there should be 7 pumping units.
-At Fire Stations, where pumping unit requirements are coming to 2 or more units, half the units will be Water Tender and half the units will be Water Bowser, for example, for 2 pumping unit requirement, one will be Water Tender and one Water Bowser, however, for 3 pumping unit requirement, 2 will be Water Tender and 1 will be Water Bowser.
-However, in hilly States, the criteria have been further relaxed.
+Accordingly, one pumping unit per 50,000 population (subject to minimum one) up to three lakhs population has been considered.
+For population of more than 3 Lakhs, one additional pumping unit per Lakh of population has been considered.
+For example, if the population is 3, 50,000 or more but less than 4, 50,000, there should be 7 pumping units.
+At Fire

+Stations, where pumping unit requirements are coming to two or more units, half the units will be Water Tender and half the units will be Water Bowser, for example, for two pumping unit requirement, one will be Water Tender and one Water Bowser, however, for three pumping unit requirement, 2 will be Water Tender and 1 will be Water Bowser.

-Note: We have considered pumping unit as a complete unit with water carrying capacity pumping unit, however, trailer fire pump with towing vehicle or a jeep fire engine, QRT with mist unit, or motor cycle with mist set have not been considered as a pumping unit.
-QRT with mist unit or motor cycle with mist set has been considered as a unit to cut response time in congested areas in urban areas.
+Note: we have considered pumping unit as a complete unit with water carrying capacity pumping unit, however, trailer fire pump with towing vehicle or a jeep fire engine, QRT with mist unit, or motor cycle with mist set have not been considered as a pumping unit.
+QRT with mist unit or motor cycle with mist set have been considered as a unit to cut response time in congested areas in urban areas.